-Natasha D. Limones, PhD, is a bilingual licensed educational psychologist and credentialed school psychologist.
+Natasha Dagys Limones, PhD, is a bilingual licensed educational psychologist and credentialed school psychologist.
 She has worked in several school districts in the San Francisco Bay Area in various settings including urban, suburban, public, and nonpublic schools.
 She has ample experience working with students with a wide range of age, needs, disabilities, cultures, linguistic backgrounds, and developmental levels.
 As a native Spanish speaker born and raised in Uruguay, she is well-equipped to conduct bilingual psychoeducational assessments that take cultural and linguistic diversity into consideration while also considering factors such as immigration and acculturation history.

 In addition, as a scientist-practitioner Dr. Limones has conducted research, taught at the undergraduate and graduate levels, and facilitated program development and evaluation.
 Through her perspective as a scientist-practitioner she has helped schools and districts implement best practices and procedures that help systems run smoother and more efficiently so that children receive timely and appropriate supports and interventions.

-PhD in Education-School Psychology
+MA and PhD in Education-School Psychology

 University of California, Berkeley

 Pupil Personnel Services (PPS) Credential: School Psychology

 California Commission on Teacher Credentialing

 Behavior Intervention Case Management (BICM) Certification

 Interviews and features